 The Nellie Johnson was eventually tracked down by a revenue service cutter, and while newspapers declared the end of the “pirate” Seavey, he was mysteriously indicted only for sedition and mutiny, but not piracy.
 He was never charged, and surviving records are so scant that there’s no accepted explanation for his strange evasion of johnny law.
 He lived the rest of his days in northern Wisconsin and Michigan, mostly off the radar, except for an injury in a “suspicious sawmill fire” in the 1920s.
 He died in 1949; check out his obit here, and a longer bio here.

 • • •

 3. Some miscellaneous pirating notes:

-- Julius Caesar was once kidnapped by a group of pirates.
+- Julius Caesar was once kidnapped by pirates.
 Not realizing at first who they’d captured, they requested a ransom of 20 talents, which Caesar scoffed at, offering 50.
 He spent the next 40 days on their ship while waiting for the money, playing cards with them, and in general acting nothing at all like their captive.
-After the ransom was paid and he was released, he hopped in his own boat and tracked the pirates down, eventually crucifying the lot of them.
+After the ransom was paid and he was released, he hopped in his own boat and tracked the pirates down, literally crucifying the lot of them.

 - Caligula, in contrast, once declared war on the god of the sea, and ordered his military to attack the ocean with spears.
 He then claimed victory, and told them to collect shells as their spoils.
 OK, so it turns out that Caligula story is apocryphal, but still.